|Nutrition Facts (per serving)|

 1/2 bunch fresh parsley leaves

 Place the chopped ingredients into a food processor or blender.
-You can process in batches if your food processor isn't big enough to accommodate it all at once.
+You can process in batches if your food processor isn't big enough to accommodate everything at once.

 - If you find it necessary to add liquid, you may add water or olive oil a tablespoon at a time while blending.
 Use as little liquid as possible, because you don't want the sofrito to be too runny.
 The tomatoes will provide some juice, so you may want to ensure they are in the mix before adding any liquid.